 - ePoster presentations (virtual poster displayed on a flat-screen monitor that uses dynamic, visual elements to inform a viewer on key issues or critical research)

-Before accessing the online submission form, please expand each of the FAQs below to a) gain insight into our vision and audience and b) read important submission guidelines and speaker rules and regulations.
+As you consider submitting a session proposal, please expand each of the FAQs below to gain insight into our vision and audience.

 Frequently Asked Questions

 Who is eligible to present at the ICE Exchange?

 The types of professionals who have traditionally presented at ICE conferences include: